Duvi-M/End_to_end_ML_project/README.md

 This project demonstrates a complete **end-to-end Machine Learning pipeline**, covering the full workflow from data ingestion to model deployment-ready evaluation.
 The objective is to showcase best practices in **data preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and interpretation**.

-This repository has been adapted and documented for professional presentation and portfolio use.
+This repository has been adapted and documented for **professional portfolio and job application purposes**.

 ---